majuss/ecoevolpara/latest/docs/source/index.rst

 Maintenance report over Slack (Beagle, Harriet, Svalbard)
 =========================================================

-This job will post a maintenance report every first sunday at 12:00 (after hopefully the scrubbing is done)
+This job will post a maintenance report every first sunday at 12:00.

+To set this job and script up on a complete new Debian and btrfs driven server you have to install smartctl.
+Slack API key, Slack-bot and a channel

 *******************************************
 Geneious license server (running on beagle)